 In Ayurveda the seasons are very important.
 If you notice the way nature works during the seasons you realize that what is nutritious in the winter is different in the spring.
 The microbes in the soil change with each season as do our gut microbes.
 If we really listen to our innate nature our bodies are telling us what they need.
 When we go off this path then it affects our health.

-We offer this 30 day challenge that coincides with the changing season, April.
-Our program is based on the concepts of Ayurveda and as such our program is individual to each participant.
+The studio offers a 30 day program that coincides with the changing seasons.
+The program is based on the concepts of Ayurveda and as such my program is individual to each participant.
 When our constitution is out of balance the result is inflammation and disease.

-Our program starts with a consult service that helps us put together a 30 day program for your unique constitution.
+This program starts with a consult service that helps me put together a 30 day program for your unique constitution.
 This includes:

 - Nutrition and diet plan for 30 days